 In many Eastern European countries, it is a tradition to have a basket of food blessed on Holy Saturday or Easter Sunday.
-In Poland, for example, the blessing of the baskets is known as święcenie pokarmow wiełkanocnych, a practice dating to the 15th century or earlier, and one which is still maintained by most families in Poland, and to some extent in other countries, on Holy Saturday.
+In Poland, for example, the blessing of the baskets is known as święcenie pokarmow wiełkanocnych, a practice dating to the 15th century or earlier, and one which is still maintained by most families in Poland (and to some extent in other countries) on Holy Saturday.

-A lot of thought, time, and care are put not only into the foods that will go into the basket but also how the basket is assembled.
+A lot of thought, time, and care are put not only into the foods that will go into the basket but also to how the basket is assembled.
 The basket is lined with an embroidered cloth or traditional folk fabric.
 Once the basket is filled, it is covered with a white linen cloth (some have a colorfully crocheted edging or embroidered design) representing the shroud of Christ.
 The basket can then be decorated with sprigs of boxwood (bukszpan) or Polish "palms " made from dried flowers and colorful paper.

 In rural Poland, the size and contents of a woman's basket (some used wooden bowls and even dresser drawers) was a matter of pride and standing in the community.

 A typical Eastern European Easter basket would include a variety of symbolic foods, although families can personalize to their liking.
 There is a special blessing for meat, egg, cake, and bread, so baskets will most likely include these ingredients.

 - Bacon (boczek/słonina, BOH-chek/swoh-NEE-nah) is a symbol of the abundance of God's mercy.

 - Bread (chleb, hlehb) is usually a braided chałka, representing the staff of life given by God.

 - Easter bread (babka, BAHB-kah) is a round cake of rich, eggy yeast dough with raisins that is reminiscent of the risen Lord.